FC-PINO: High Precision Physics-Informed Neural Operators via Fourier Continuation: Introduction

-One current application area of PINO methods is modeling blowups in fluid equations.
-Proving that fluid equations blow up in finite time under certain initial conditions is an area of interest for theoretical work, but empirical methods can also aid in the search for blowups.
-Modeling blowup is useful because it identifies approximate candidates for blowups.
-If we can bound the error on these blowup candidates, then linear/nonlinear stability is sufficient to conclude that blowup does actually occur at a perturbation around the blowup candidate; see \cite{chen2021asymptotically, chen2021finite}.
-As a result, improving the accuracy of PINO models is key for proving blowups.
+The accurate and efficient computation of derivatives is critical in PINO, as small numerical errors can be amplified through the physics losses and degrade solution quality.
+This is particularly critical in applications where high-precision solutions are required such as blowup modeling in fluid equations.
+Singularity formation, or blowups, for the Navier--Stokes equation poses one of the Clay Prize problems and is one of the most challenging problems in PDE analysis, with implications for applications in fluid modeling and beyond.
+While proving finite-time blowup for fluid equations under certain initial conditions remains a theoretical challenge, empirical approaches can play a valuable role in identifying potential blowup scenarios and approximate candidates for such events.
+If we can bound the error on these blowup candidates, then there is hope that (non)linear stability theory is sufficient to conclude that blowup does actually occur at a perturbation around the blowup candidate~\citep{chen2021finite, chen2022stable, wang2025highprecisionpinnsunbounded}.

+One simple method of computing derivatives is finite differences, but it can require very fine resolutions to be accurate and can struggle with multi-scale or rapidly-varying dynamics.
+Automatic differentiation, widely used in PINNs~\citep{Baydin2017}, computes exact pointwise derivatives by applying the chain rule over a computational graph.
+It avoids the discretization error of finite differences but its memory cost can be prohibitive in large or deep models.

+On the other hand, \textbf{spectral differentiation} (also know as Fourier differentiation) offers a compelling alternative for smooth, noise-free, periodic functions by computing derivatives in frequency space via simple multiplications of Fourier coefficients.
+It is accurate and has a cost of only $\mathcal{O}(N\log N)$ for $N$ grid points, with no increase in cost for higher derivatives.
+It is significantly more memory-efficient than automatic differentiation, especially for larger grids and larger models, as it avoids storing intermediate states.

+However, like other spectral methods, spectral differentiation implicitly assumes periodicity.
+When applied to non-periodic functions, it suffers from the Gibbs phenomenon which results in a loss of accuracy.
+While this loss of accuracy may be acceptable in certain contexts, it is a fundamental bottleneck when attempting to achieve high-precision solutions.
+This limitation motivates the development of Fourier-based techniques that remain highly accurate and robust for non-periodic inputs in physics-informed machine learning.